tushar5526/sarthi/README.md

 Tips 💡
 -------
-1. Use `docker-compose's` service discovery to connect within same services in the project.
+1. Use `docker-compose's` service discovery to connect within same services in your projects.

 ### License 📄